 Phase four.
 Using the jigsaw method (Aronson & Patnoe, 1997), we assigned students to new groups so that the results of the previous discussions were distributed among the new groups.
 As before, three to four students worked in four small groups.
 The instructor introduced the Toulminian model (1958) and the logical convention for argumentation: claim, evidence, backing, and warrant as used by prior studies (Bell, 2000; Erduran et al., 2004; Osborne, Erduran, & Simon, 2004; Sampson et al., 2011).
-However, in addition to simply providing definitions, the instructor required students to develop a visual representation of their arguments (Author, et. al, 2002).
+However, in addition to simply providing definitions, the instructor required students to develop a visual representation of their arguments (Toth et. al, 2002).
 Using a new worksheet (the argument-worksheet), participants recorded each argument element into unique shapes.
 For example, they recorded claims in a rectangle shape and evidence into a circle shape.
 Triangle shapes contained backings, rhombuses recorded warrants, pentagons referred to limitations and qualifiers took the form of a star shape.
 Students learned to indicate logical connections among these boxes with lines to create an argument map.
-The first author used this argument mapping method in a prior study (Author, et. al, 2002).
 Groups presented their argument maps for whole-class discussion.

 Data Sources, Coding and Analysis